Gary Sanchez to have shoulder surgery, be ready by opener

 CARLSBAD, Calif.
 (AP) — Months before the start of spring training, the New York Yankees‘ injury list is lengthening.

-Catcher Gary Sanchez will have surgery on his left shoulder in the next week, which could slow him during spring training but is not likely to keep him out of the lineup on opening day.
+Catcher Gary Sanchez had surgery on his left shoulder Thursday, which could slow him during spring training but is not likely to keep him out of the lineup on opening day.

 “His shoulder has bothered him off and on since ’17,” Yankees general manager Brian Cashman said Wednesday.
 “He’s been treated conservatively with it.
 He had an injection towards the end of ’17.
 He had two in ’18.
 He just resumed workouts and still felt a little bit lingering from it.”